 As you create new folders for current tasks within the Work in Progress folder, you will share these new folders with the designer.

-This way, through the mechanism of group sharing, the entire Marketing group (and the intern, who is a member of the group but has not had any direct shares granted) has Read Only access to the Branding and Work in Progress folders.
+This way, through the mechanism of group sharing within the team, the entire Marketing group (and the intern, who is a member of the group but has not had any direct team shares granted) has Read Only access to the Branding and Work in Progress folders.

 The Marketing Manager has full access to the entire project and sees the same content that you, the project owner, sees.